About Me

 Professional Background

-More recently, Linda has been specializing in end-of-life issues related to illness, dying, and death..
-She volunteered at Princess Margaret Cancer Centre and Kensington Hospice for persons in their final weeks and months of life.
-She completed the Foundations of Contemplative Care training with the New York Zen Centre for Contemplative Care.
-She completed studies in Thanatology and is certified in Palliative Care.
-She provided home hospice care for people dying at home.
-She taught the 30 hour HPCO (Hospice Palliative Care Ontario) training course in York Region.
-She worked for 2 years as a residential social worker at Bethell Hospice helping individuals and their families face the final 21 days of life.
-She presents regularly at Hospice Palliative Care conferences and symposiums throughout North America.
-She hosts Death Cafes (www.deathcafe.com) and encourages everyone to talk more openly about their inevitable deaths.
+In recent years, Linda has focused on end-of-life issues, including illness, dying, and death.
+She has volunteered at Princess Margaret Cancer Centre and Kensington Hospice, offering compassionate care to individuals in their final weeks and months.
+Her credentials include completing the yearlong Foundations of Contemplative Care training with the New York Zen Centre for Contemplative Care and earning certifications in Thanatology and Palliative Care.
+Linda has provided home hospice care, taught the 30-hour HPCO (Hospice Palliative Care Ontario) training course in York Region, and worked as a residential social worker at Bethell Hospice, supporting individuals and their families during the final 21 days of life.

-Linda is a Buddhist Lay Chaplain as well as a registered social worker, and has been teaching Mindfulness and Buddhist meditation to students for more than 25 years.
-She is the co-founder and leader of the Awaken in Toronto Vajrayana Buddhist Sangha, and leads meditation classes, discussions, and retreats that are open to beginners and advanced students alike.
+As a Buddhist Lay Chaplain and registered social worker, Linda has been teaching Buddhist meditation for over 25 years.
+She co-founded and leads the Awaken in Toronto Vajrayana Buddhist Sangha, offering weekly meditation classes, discussions, and retreats for practitioners at all levels, from beginners to advanced students.

-Beginning in 2023, she has begun offering Ecotherapy in individual and group practices.
-She also encourages all clients to use nature as a coping strategy towards health, connection, and general well-being.
+In 2023, Linda introduced Ecotherapy into her practice, providing individual and group sessions.
+She encourages clients to use nature as a resource for healing, connection, and overall well-being.

 Social Work and Psychotherapy